Our Investing Approach

 Asset allocation does not ensure a profit or protect against a loss.

 The potential for higher returns at a lower level of risk.
 If only it were that easy.

 Asset allocation seeks to maximize the performance of your investment portfolio using diversification and disciplined investing.
 However, using an asset allocation methodology does not guarantee greater, or more consistent returns, or against loss; rather it is a method used to manage risk.
 Your investment objectives, time horizon and risk tolerance will drive your asset allocation and help you determine the right balance for you.
-Investments in foreign securities may be affected by currency fluctuations, differences in accounting standards and political instability.
+Investments in foreign securities may be affected by currency fluctuations, differences in accounting standards and/or political instability.
 These risks are more significant in emerging markets.
 No strategy or theory can provide any certainly that any investment will be profitable or successful in achieving an investors investment objectives.